 For eight years (1980-89) Mr. Vigeland directed The Bowery Ensemble which gave an annual series of concerts in Cooper Union, NYC.
 The ensemble was strongly associated with the music of the New York School and gave the first performance of over thirty works by composers including Pauline Oliveros, Christian Wolf, Leo Smit, Chris Newman and John Thow.

-His own work appears on CDs from Mode, EMF, Focus, Lovely Music, and Naxos.
+His own work appears on CDs from Mode, EMF, New Focus Recordings, Lovely Music, and Naxos.
 His choral music is published by Boosey and Hawkes.
 He taught at Manhattan School of Music for thirty years, retiring as Chair of the Composition Department in 2013.